psaikido/hugle.uk/pages/prose/Thesium/040-terraformers.md

 Captain Theo Nimes and his crew are awoken from cryogenesis by Root.
 A local year count is started.
 Root decides to name them 'Seeding Years'.
-They are already in orbit around the exoplanet dubbed XOP-108.
+They are already in orbit around the exo-planet dubbed XOP-108.
 They employ the rehabilition protocols they have trained for.
 Cryogenic suspension is rough on anyone.